develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 at how lists are being accessed very commonly in almost any software and how some tightly-sitting coding habits can be dealing devastating blows to code perfomance!

-I'll use Ruby language for example, but this principle applies to every other modern programming language, such as Python, JavaScript, Java etc.
+I'll use Ruby language for the example, but the principle applies to every other modern programming language, such as Python, JavaScript, Java etc.

 Let's find an entry from an array using the convenient array find method: